 Disability Discrimination FAQs

-The laws that protect people with disabilities in the workplace can be confusing to both employers and employees.
-Below are answers to some frequently asked questions about the Americans with Disabilities Act ("ADA") and federal and state discrimination laws.
+Navigating workplace laws related to disabilities can be complex for both employers and employees.
+Below, find answers to frequently asked questions about disability discrimination under the Americans with Disabilities Act (ADA) and federal and state discrimination laws.

-The key factor is whether your condition limits a "major life activity."
-Things that are recognized as major life activities include walking, seeing, reading, bending and communicating.
-It also includes major bodily functions.
-These can include the immune system and digestive, bowel, bladder, respiratory, neurological, circulatory, endocrine and reproductive functions.
+Eligibility for protection depends on whether the condition limits a "major life activity."
+Major life activities include walking, seeing, reading, bending, and communicating.
+It also encompasses major bodily functions such as the immune system, digestive, bowel, bladder, respiratory, neurological, circulatory, endocrine, and reproductive functions.

-The ADA's protections against disability discrimination apply to all employers with 15 or more employees.
-This includes private employers as well as state and local governments.
-Federal employees receive similar protections under the Rehabilitation Act of 1973.
+The ADA protects individuals from disability discrimination by employers with 15 or more employees.
+This includes private employers, state, and local governments.
+Federal employees are safeguarded by the Rehabilitation Act of 1973.
 Beyond employment, the ADA also prohibits disability discrimination in places of public accommodations.

 Does My Employer Have to Accommodate My Disability?

-Employers covered by the ADA have to make reasonable accommodations for an employee with a disability.
-Notice that an employee has a disability triggers certain duties for the employer.
-FIrst, the employer must engage in an interactive process with the employee.
-This process is meant to determine if an accommodation is needed and reasonable.
-If there is a reasonable way to accommodate the employee, the employer must do so.
+Employers subject to the ADA must provide reasonable accommodations for employees with disabilities.
+An employee's disclosure of a disability triggers the duty for the employer to engage in an interactive process to determine if an accommodation is reasonable.
+If reasonable accommodations are possible, the employer must implement them.

-In order to be protected under the disability laws, you have to be a qualified individual with a disability.
-This means that you have to be able to perform the essential functions of the job if you are given reasonable accommodations.
+To be protected by disability laws, one must be a qualified individual with a disability.
+This means being able to perform essential job functions with reasonable accommodations.

 What is a Reasonable Accommodation?

-Can I Get an Accommodation on a Job Application or Test?
+Can I Get an ADA Accommodation on a Job Application or Test?

 What is Perceived Disability Discrimination?

-How Much Time Do I Have to Make a Discrimination Complaint?
+How Much Time Do I Have to File a Discrimination Complaint?

 Federal and state law require you to make a disability complaint within 300 days of the relevant event.
 This event is usually the adverse employment action.
 This can be the date you were terminated or the date you learned that they refused to hire you.
 For a failure to accommodate claim, this is usually the date you were told they were not going to accommodate your disability.

-You have to first file a claim with either the Equal Employment Opportunity Commission or the Massachusetts Commission Against Discrimination.
-You will later have the right to withdraw that claim and file in court.
-As long as you go to one of these agencies within 300 days of the relevant event you will preserve your right to your claim.
+The initial step is to submit a complaint with either the Equal Employment Opportunity Commission or the Massachusetts Commission Against Discrimination.
+Later on, you retain the right to withdraw your claim and file a lawsuit.
+As long as you approach one of these agencies within 300 days of the relevant event, you safeguard your right to pursue your claim in court.